zygiert1990/native-method-call-playground/readme.md

 ## Warning!

-Project does not compile before generating helper class with `jextract`.
+Project does not compile before generating helper class with `jextract` and compile `libnative-power-calculator.so`.

 ## Prerequisites